 Porsche first offered it on the 997 generation 911 in the mid 2000s.
 Back then it was mostly a Sport button and a dashboard timer.
 Two decades on it has grown into a full performance suite that appears across almost every model line, from the four cylinder 718 to the Cayenne SUV.
 It is still an option on most cars, and standard on a few of the focused ones.

 The simplest way to think about it: Sport Chrono is the difference between a Porsche that behaves and a Porsche that is eager.
+The package is a set of driving modes, faster responses, and a clever overboost button, all controlled from the steering wheel.
 You can read the full option on the official Porsche 911 page, but the parts that matter are the ones below.

 The Dashboard Stopwatch and Clock